-Without being confident speakers, responsive listeners, critical readers and creative writers, our pupils will struggle to succeed in tomorrow’s global society.
+Our pupils need to be confident speakers, responsive listeners, critical readers and creative writers, in order to be able to succeed in a global society.
 The ability to use language effectively lies at the centre of the development and expression of our emotions, our thinking, our learning and our sense of personal identity.

 For our pupils to attain highly and make exceptional progress, English in our school must: